A narrowing of AI research?: Research questions, data and methods

-In total, there are just under 89,000 unique articles in these categories in the data (there are 139,000 articles with at least one of the categories but there are significant overlaps between them, as Figure \ref{fig:f2_categories} shows).
-One risk of removing articles outside of these categories is that this could lead us to exclude important applications of AI in other fields of STEM and computing (as the General Purpose Technology - GPT - literature has shown, GPTs often see important advances in application sectors that end `rolled back' into the main trajectory of the technology \citep{bresnahan1995general}).
-Previous research about deep learning has for example shown that arXiv categories such as \textit{cs.CV} (Computer Vision) and \textit{cs.CL} (Computer Language) have been important sites for AI development and deployment \citep{klinger2018deep}.
-The challenge is how to systematically incorporate into our corpus such applications of AI outside core AI categories.
+In order to address this, we exploit the fact that arXiv preprints are labelled by disciplinary category, and some of these are clearly related to our field of interest.
+We refer to them as the `core AI categories'.
+They are \textit{cs.AI} (Computer Science: Artificial Intelligence), \textit{cs.NE} (Computer Science: Neural and Evolutionary Computing), \textit{cs.LG} (Computer science: Machine Learning) and \textit{stat.ML} (Statistics: Machine Learning)).
+In total, they comprise just under 89,000 unique articles (there are 139,000 articles with at least one of the categories but there are significant overlaps between them).
+One risk of focusing exclusively on these categories is that this could lead us to exclude important applications of AI in other fields of STEM and computing.
+The challenge is how to incorporate systematically into our corpus such AI applications core AI categories.

-In order to do this, we consider core AI categories to be research areas that specialise in the development of AI techniques that are then applied in other areas.
-We would expect terms related to those AI techniques to be over-represented (salient) in core AI categories, and present in other articles adopting those AI techniques.
-We have developed an algorithm that identifies and expands those terms and then identifies other articles where those terms appear often.
-More specifically, we take the following steps:
+To do this, we consider core AI categories as research areas that specialise in the development of AI techniques that are then applied by researchers in other fields.
+We would expect terms related to those AI techniques to be over-represented (salient) in core AI categories, and present in other articles that adopt them.
+We have developed a procedure that identifies and expands those terms in core AI categories and then identifies other articles outside those categories with unusually high occurrences of those terms (see the technical annex for additional information about this approach).